Stochastic Optimal Control of a Sailboat: Numerical Implementation

 To approximate the continuous-control operator $\Sigma_{\mu, \tau},$ we change the variable of integration in \eqref{eq_control_op_integral} to $\xi = (\theta' - \theta - \dot{\theta}\tau)/\sqrt{2\tau\sigma^2}$ and use the Gauss-Hermite quadrature \cite{abramowitz_handbook_2013}:

 where $M$ is the number of quadrature points used, $\xi_i$ are the roots of the $M$\textsuperscript{th} Hermite polynomial $H_M(\xi)$, and $w_i$ are

 The sum in \eqref{eq_gausshermite_cont} requires evaluating $v^n$ off-grid, which we accomplish through interpolation, as is common for \textit{semi-Lagrangian schemes}~\cite{Falcone_book}.
 The latter are guaranteed to be monotone as long as the interpolation used is zeroth or first order \cite{ferretti_technique_2010}.
 In our implementation, we define the numerical operator $S_{u, \tau}$ by the sum of \eqref{eq_gausshermite_cont} evaluated using bilinear interpolation between the 4 closest gridpoints.
-Following \cite{ferretti_optimal_2019}, we use $M = 2$ quadrature points, which reduces this weighted sum to averaging between two points $\br_{\pm} = \left( r + \dot{r} \tau, \, \theta + \dot{\theta} \tau \pm \sigma \sqrt{\tau} \right).$
+We use $M = 2$ quadrature points, which reduces $S_{u, \tau}$ to the form in \cite{ferretti_optimal_2019}, averaging between the two points $\br_{\pm} = \left( r + \dot{r} \tau, \, \theta + \dot{\theta} \tau \pm \sigma \sqrt{\tau} \right).$

 Due to $\dot{\theta}$ rapidly increasing as $\frac{1}{r}$ near the target, we adaptively choose our time discretization as:

 We choose the constant of proportionality in \eqref{eq_adaptivedt} to be $1.5$, to step into the middle of the first grid cell along the direction of motion.
 We then denote the scheme $S$ as the optimization of this operator over control angles $u$: